Overheating (electricity): Use of circuit breaker or fuse

 Failed IC in a laptop.
 Wrong input voltage has caused massive overheating of the chip and melted the plastic casing.

 Glitched and garbled display on a workstation laptop with a defective graphics card that underwent extensive overheating from use in a hot environment.

-The second image shows the same laptop failing to operate properly due to the aforementioned graphics card defect, crashing the operating system and displaying a blue screen of death (albeit with graphical artifacts) on the screen.
+The same laptop failing to operate properly due to the aforementioned graphics card defect, crashing the operating system and displaying a blue screen of death (albeit with graphical artifacts) on the screen.

 Circuit-breakers can be placed at portions of a circuit in series to the path of current it will affect.
 If more current than expected goes through the circuit-breaker, the circuit breaker "opens" the circuit and stops all current.
 A fuse is a common type of circuit breaker that involves the direct effect of Joule heating.
 A fuse is always placed in series with the path of current it will affect.
 Fuses usually consist of a thin strand of wire.
 When more than the rated current flows through the fuse, the wire melts and breaks the circuit.